EzeoyeGoodluck/NexthApp/README.md

 4. Install project dependencies: npm install

-5. Create a .env.local file in the project root directory and add your MongoDB connection string as follows:
+5. Create a .env file in the project root directory and add your MongoDB connection string as follows:
   MONGODB_URI=your-mongodb-connection-string

 6. Start the Next.js development server:
  npm run dev

-7. Start the Next.js development server:
- npm run dev

-8. Your app should now be running locally.
+7. Your app should now be running locally.
 Open your web browser and access the app at http://localhost:3000.

  ##  Usage
 1.Create a new task by clicking the "Add Task" button and filling out the task details in the modal.